basysKom/basyskom_toolbox/023_tool.use_categorized_logging.md

 ## Goals

-Flexible, unified logging for both C++ and QML
+Flexible, unified logging for both C++ and QML.

 ## Description

-Logging with qDebug/qWarning/qCritical isn't flexibel enough.
+Logging with `qDebug`/`qWarning`/`qCritical` isn't flexibel enough.
 Most of the time a developer wants to get logs only from an area in the code that's causing a problem.

 Setting up categorized logging in a way that logs are generated on a class/functionality/module level will allow to filter for specific messages, which makes finding issues or even understanding the application data flow or structure much easier, especially for large code bases.